DanielNappa/afterburner/README.md

 fail to locate it.

 When updating GitHub Copilot CLI to a new version, your patches will be overwritten.
-Simply rerun Afterburner to reapply them, although it is not guaranteed to work for newer versions.
+Simply rerun Tweak GC to reapply them, although it is not guaranteed to work for newer versions.

 ## License